Amazon Web Services (AWS) has been an advocate for robust cloud security since it launched in 2006.

 By implementing MFA – a security measure that requires that a code be provided in addition to the password – you can assign roles, root accounts, and IAM users securely.

-By limiting administrator access and aligning permission grants to the appropriate level of authority, you can minimize the risks of allowing too many users with administrator-level permissions.
+Limiting administrator access and aligning permission grants to the appropriate level of authority can minimize the risks of allowing too many users with administrator-level permissions.

-By closely auditing access levels and granting a limited number of users, the administrative access, you can optimize your security posture.
+By closely auditing access levels and granting a limited number of users administrative access, you can optimize your security posture.

 Using advanced technology such as IAM can help an organization eliminate the risks of security compromises.